ChrisF333/Ironhack-Project1-Speed-Pairs-/README.md

 <!-- How to play -->
 ### How to Play
-To play Speed Pairs, just navigate to the io page
+To play Speed Pairs, just navigate to the <a href="https://chrisf333.github.io/Ironhack-Project1-Speed-Pairs-/">io page</a>

 The instructions are detailed at the beginning of the game.